evan-blough/Evan-Blough-Showcase-Repo/README.md

-These are sample code from a mix of university projects and personal projects from Evan Blough.
+These are sample code from a mix of university projects and personal projects.